-Today I’m handing the blog reins over to my amazing and talented friend, Jenn.
+Today I’m handing the essential-oils-reins over to my amazing and talented friend, Jenn.
 Jenn is just an average girl trying to find her way in this crazy thing called life.
 She is also a blogger, health and wellness advocate, and accountant for the research department at her local hospital.
 She lives with her husband and two crazy cute pups, Lacie and Paisley, in the suburbs of Grand Rapids, Michigan.
 Jenn is a lover of God, coffee, animals, travelling, and Harry Potter.

 Jenn is blogger-in-chief and owner of Essentials of a Healthy Life

 Her journey to healthy living began a couple of years ago when she developed anxiety and panic disorder.
 She began living in a near constant state of panic and anxiety over a fear of passing away young.
 Through this experience, she realised how important it is to take care of your health and began making some big changes in her life.
 She discovered essential oils, organic foods, started yoga, and cut out the major stressors in her life.
 She is now panic free and no longer suffers from severe anxiety.
 Her mission is to help others who suffer from anxiety and to inspire people to live a happier, healthier lifestyle!
 You can learn more about Jenn here.